puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_ntp.markdown

  		  enable => 'true',
 		}

-## Use Multiple Nodes to Configure NTP for Different Permissions
+## Use multiple nodes to configure NTP for different permissions

 Until now, you've been using the default node in this Quick Start Guide.
 If you want to configure the NTP service to run differently on different nodes, you can set up NTP differently in multiple nodes in the `site.pp` file.